8 Communication

 8.2.3 Email

-Email is a tried and true means for communicating inside and outside of the lab, in particular if the conversation involves people outside of the lab or you need to send attachments (e.g., draft manuscript, forms for signatures).
+Email is a tried and true means of communication, particularly if you want an official record (e.g., forms for signatures) or if you need to send attachments (e.g., draft manuscript).
 Please try your best to respond to all email messages within 24 hours of their receipt.
 If you are going to be away from your email from an extended period of time (e.g., vacation, field work), please turn on a vacation auto-response.
 If you need some help setting one up, please ask Mark or someone else in the lab.

 8.2.4 Text message